react-native-oh-library/react-native-iphone-screen-helper/README.md

 [![npm version](https://badge.fury.io/js/react-native-iphone-screen-helper.svg)](https://badge.fury.io/js/react-native-iphone-screen-helper)

 # react-native-iphone-screen-helper
-A library to help you design your react-native app for notched iPhones.
+A library to help you design your react-native app for notched and dynamic island iPhones.

 I forked this project to continue working on it.